lydiatliu/lydiatliu.github.io/index.md

 *Proceedings of the 35th International Conference on Machine Learning (ICML)*, Stockholm, Sweden, 2018. [[arxiv]](https://arxiv.org/abs/1803.04383)

 ## News
+Mar 2026
+* We received a [Spencer Foundation](https://www.spencer.org) award to study AI-supported advising and its implications for equity in education!
+* We're excited to welcome [Eve Fleisig](https://www.efleisig.com) as a Postdoctoral Fellow at Princeton CITP, starting in Fall 2026, co-advised by [Arvind Narayanan](https://www.cs.princeton.edu/~arvindn/) and me!
+* I gave a invited talk on _Expertise in Age of Human-AI Collaboration_ at the NYU C+M Center AI 2026 Conference, The Human Future in the Age of AI, and spoke on the panel on "AI and the Future of Work".

 Oct 2025
 * Paper with Kara Schechtman, Benjamin Brandon, Jenise Stafford, and Hannah Li on _Discretion in the Loop: Human Expertise in Algorithm-Assisted College Advising_ accepted for oral presentations at ACM [EAAMO](https://conference.eaamo.org) 2025 (Pittsburgh, PA) and [CODE](https://ide.mit.edu/events/2025-conference-on-digital-experimentation-mit-codemit/) 2025 (Cambridge, MA)!
 * Paper with Amaya Dharmasiri, William Yang, Polina Kirichenko, and Olga Russakovsky on _The Impact of Coreset Selection on Spurious Correlations and Group Robustness_ accepted at NeurIPS 2025!